jeffersonfparil/imputef/README.md

 - canonical variant calling or genotype data format for individual samples.
 This should include the `AD` field (allele depth), and may or may not have genotypes called (e.g. generated via bctools mpileup -a AD,DP ...).
 If the `GT` field is present but the `AD` field is absent, then each sample is assumed to be an individual diploid, i.e., neither a polyploid nor a pool.
 - See [VCFv4.2](https://samtools.github.io/hts-specs/VCFv4.2.pdf) and [VCFv4.3](https://samtools.github.io/hts-specs/VCFv4.3.pdf) for details in the format specifications.
+- The allele depth information (`AD`; i.e. the unfiltered allele depth which includes the reads which did not pass the variant caller filters) is used to calculate allele frequencies.
+- If the `GT` field is present but the `AD` field is absent, then each sample is assumed to be an individual diploid, i.e., neither a polyploid nor a pool.
+If both `GT` and `AD` fields are present, then the `AD` field takes priority.
 - See [`tests/test.vcf`](./tests/test.vcf) for an example.